 Here we give advice on handling the gaps between detectors, selecting dither patterns and readout patterns, and reducing data volume and overheads.

-Dithering is required to mitigate bad detector pixels and improve overall image quality.
+Dithering is required to mitigate bad pixels and improve overall image quality.
 Larger primary dithers are useful to fill gaps in sky coverage.
-Smaller subpixel dithers are optimized to improve resolution in stacked images.
-Ideally programs will do both, but smaller programs may have to choose between primary and secondary dithers, given the observing overheads added for each dither and exposure.
-Primary dithers may offer some improvement in image resolution, so these may be preferred unless image resolution is the highest priority.
+Smaller subpixel dithers are optimized to improve sampling in stacked images.
+Programs can use both, but programs covering very large areas, or viceversa targeting single compact sources may implement only primary or secondary dithers, depending on their science goals and the observing overheads added for each dither and exposure.
+Primary dithers also offer some improvement in image sampling, so these may be preferred unless an optimal image sampling is the highest priority.

-In general, it is preferable to divide each exposure into as many dithers as feasible (given the overheads) to improve image quality.
+In general, it is preferable to divide each exposure into as many dithers as possible, considering noise floor and overheads, to improve image quality.

 Of the primary dither patterns, a few options recommended for general use are:

-- FULLBOX 6TIGHT – fill all gaps between detectors and modules; greater overheads than the INTRAMODULE dither types
+- FULLBOX 6TIGHT – fills all gaps between detectors and modules; requires greater overheads than the INTRAMODULE dither types

-- INTRAMODULEBOX 4 – fill short wavelength gaps, leaving the gap between modules; maximal deep area with full exposure time
+- INTRAMODULEBOX 4 – fills the short wavelength gaps, leaving the gap between modules; maximizes the deep area with full exposure time

-- INTRAMODULEX 3 or 4 – fill short wavelength gaps, leaving the gap between modules; irregular areas with uneven coverage
+- INTRAMODULEX 3 or 4 – fill the short wavelength gaps, leaving the gap between modules; larger but more uneven areal coverage than INTRAMODULEBOX 4.

-Note depth across the stacked image will be uneven, especially for FULLBOX or FULL dithers.
-This should be considered when calculating your required exposure time with the JWST ETC.
+- Depth across the stacked image will be uneven, especially for FULLBOX or FULL dithers.
+This should be considered when calculating your required exposure time with the JWST Exposure Time Calculator.